SAP/terraform-provider-btp/docs/resources/subaccount.md

 - `beta_enabled` (Boolean) Whether the subaccount can use beta services and applications.
 - `description` (String) A description of the subaccount for customer-facing UIs.
 - `labels` (Map of Set of String) Set of words or phrases assigned to the subaccount.
-- `parent_id` (String) The GUID of the subaccount’s parent entity.
-If the subaccount is located directly in the global account (not in a directory), then this is the GUID of the global account.
+- `parent_id` (String) The ID of the subaccount’s parent entity.
+If the subaccount is located directly in the global account (not in a directory), then this is the ID of the global account.

 ### Read-Only